A local service to help make difficult times easier.

 What is a party wall dispute?

-A party wall refers to any structure that spans the boundary between two properties.
+A party wall is any structure spanning the boundary between two properties.
 It can take various forms, including:

 Performing any alterations or construction work on a party wall, whether by you or your adjacent neighbour, can potentially give rise to a party wall dispute.
 For instance, if your neighbour carries out substandard work that impacts the structural integrity of your home, it is understandable that you would be unhappy with this.